 A person who receives a gift under a Will is not obliged to accept the gift.
-The gift may either be rejected outright (in whole or in part) or those managing the estate can be instructed to make the gift to another beneficiary whether or not he or she is named in the Will.
+The gift may either be rejected outright or those managing the estate can be instructed to make the gift to another beneficiary whether or not he or she is named in the Will.

 At the time of making the Will, the testator (someone who makes a Will) may be of the view that leaving assets to particular beneficiaries is appropriate in all the circumstances.
 However, circumstances change and at the death of the testator, the beneficiaries may decide that it is more appropriate that certain assets should go to other relatives or friends of the deceased.

 The same principles apply in the case where somebody dies intestate.
 Although the law provides that where there is no Will the assets are distributed in a particular order, it may not be suitable in particular circumstances, for example, if the surviving spouse is well cared for but the children require further financial assistance.
 Alternatively the children may receive benefits in terms of a Will but the surviving spouse's position has deteriorated and the children may feel that their parent will be better served if he or she receives greater benefits in terms of the Will.